akapulko20/Tiny-Compass-Watch/README.md

                  ...
                }
 ```

-  This approach is not the best, but perhaps is the simplest one.
+  May not be the best approach, but probably the simplest one.
 It was found that accelerometer calibration is not mandatory (checked for five MPU-9250 chips), but the same algorithm could be used if needed.
 It should be noted that the electromagnetic field of a CR20XX battery depends on it's charge (which is time-dependent value) and spatial orientation, so whenever you need a precise direction or the device has not been used for a long time - just launch the calibration procedure.

   Another keys combination...

-  Simple math has been used to avoid sine and cosine functions:
+  Simple math has been used to avoid sine and cosine functions inside field horizontal components:
   ```C
                 AVEC = sqrt((AX * AX) + (AY * AY) + (AZ * AZ));
                 HXh = AVEC * HX * sqrt((AX * AX) + (AZ * AZ)) - HY * AX * AY + HZ * AY * sqrt((AY * AY) + (AZ * AZ));